SUPPLEMENTAL MATERIALS FOR THE OUTSIDERS

 3. How much of what happened to Johnny was the result of his dysfunctional family?
 Suggested Response: A lot of it.
 Johnny was on his own because of his dysfunctional family.
 He was without resources, other than his friends.
-However, the corrosive environment of hatred and violence is also very harmful to Johnny.
+However, the corrosive environment of hatred and violence was also very harmful to Johnny.

-4. What is the importance of schooling and education in this movie?
+4. What is the role of schooling and education in this movie?
 Suggested Response: Education is a way out.
-For Ponyboy it is a way to define himself outside of the restrictions imposed on the Greasers.
+For Ponyboy, it is a way to define himself outside of the restrictions imposed on the Greasers.
 It is also an escape from the lower class, the poverty, and the danger of his social situation.
 His oldest brother, Darry, wanted to continue his education, but couldn't because he had to take care of his two younger brothers.
 Darry encourages Ponyboy to keep learning, to use education as a tool to free himself from the confines of his environment.

-5. When Randy and Ponyboy were talking in the car, the day of the rumble, Randy said that despite the outcome of the fight, "Greasers will still be Greasers, Socs will still be Socs."
+5. When Randy and Ponyboy were talking in the car on the day of the rumble, Randy said that despite the outcome of the fight, "Greasers will still be Greasers, Socs will still be Socs."
 Do you agree or disagree with that statement?
 Defend your position.
 Suggested Response: Randy was right.
-Socs will still go to college and get good jobs and Greasers will not further their eduction and will be relegated to low paying blue collar jobs.
+Socs will still go to college and get good jobs and Greasers will not further their education and will be relegated to low paying blue collar jobs.
 Randy also means that no matter what the outcome of the fight, the two groups will still be rivals.
 As Johnny said when he was told about the Greaser's victory in the rumble: "It's useless.
 Fighting ain't no good."

 6. Who are "The Outsiders"?
 Suggested Response: "The Outsiders" are the Greasers.
 They are the lowest class of society.
 Most people they meet dislike them.
 They are feared by others.
-But in one sense, all of the teenagers are outsiders because they have not yet found their place in society.
+But in one sense, all teenagers are outsiders because they have not yet found their place in society.

 7. In a time of crisis, you never know how someone is going to react.
 You don't know in advance who is going to come through and who is going to fail.
 How is this shown in the movie?
 Suggested Response: The Sunday School teacher, the man who had responsibility for the children in the burning church, was unable to bring himself to enter the fire.
-It was the juvenile delinquents, Johnny, Ponyboy and Dally, who saved the kids from the burning building.
+It was the juvenile delinquents, Johnny, Ponyboy, and Dally, who saved the kids from the burning building.
 Another example is that Dally, the tough guy, couldn't deal with Johnny's death.